Feareis/Feareis/README.md

 -   ⚒️ Currently working on a osint tools: Frontier's
 -   🔰 Learning OSINT and cybersecurity
 -   ❤️ Love to learn new technologies
--   🔮 My future plan is to start a business and take it to international level
 <!-- -   🔭 Looking for new opportunity -->

 ## Skills and Tools: